Shanghai Port F.C.

 The club was founded on 25 December 2005 as Shanghai East Asia (上海东亚 (Shànghǎi Dōngyà)) by former Chinese international footballer Xu Genbao.
 The club used graduates from the Genbao Football Base, a football academy also founded by Xu, to form their first team as they made their debut in the third tier of China's football league pyramid in the 2006 league season.
 They made it to the top tier in the 2013 season and changed their name to Shanghai SIPG (上海上港 (Shànghǎi Shànggǎng)) after SIPG's takeover in December 2014.
 They finished as league champions for the first time in the 2018 Chinese Super League season, and changed to their current name in 2021.
-Shanghai Port then won two more league titles in the 2023 and 2024 seasons.
+Shanghai Port then won three more league titles in the 2023, 2024 and 2025 seasons.